Why Is User Experience So Important?

 First off, making sure you get those calls to action in on every page.
 Usually they will go at the bottom of the page, but depending on the structure of the text, it would be best to have calls to action twice: once at the bottom, and once after your first section.
 Some readers won't have the time or energy to read all the way through every page, even the Home page, so it's important to capture their attention as soon as you can.
 Calls to action include links to your contact page, references to getting in touch with you and your phone number(s).

 Secondly, adding more relevant content if you don't have a lot of text on your site.
-Make sure you're hitting your target keywords (more information about choosing the right keywords for your site can be found in this previous article) in your content and talking about the benefits of your product or service.
+Make sure you're hitting your target keywords in your content and talking about the benefits of your product or service.
 It's all well and good telling the potential customer that you are the best plumber in the UK, but what will they get out of that?
 Maybe you do 24/7 emergency repairs, or you they will save money on their energy bills when you install your brand of double glazed windows; whatever it is, you need these as your key selling points.

 Without getting an SEO specialist - just like the specialists that work at Smart Domain Group - there will be quite a lot of holes in your website's content.
 But, you can fill a few of these holes yourself by following the tips above.